Darshanptl7500/GPlaceAPI/README.md

  - [Query Autocomplete][8](Get on-the-fly geographic query predictions)

 ##How To Use
+###Cocoapods
+GPlaceAPI is available in cocoapods. you can add it in your project as below

+`pod "GPlaceAPI", "~> 1.0"`

 ### Manual (or using git submodule)
  1. Implement [AFNetworking 2.0][4]